Government of the Autonomous Republic of Abkhazia

-The Government of the Autonomous Republic of Abkhazia is an administration recognized by Georgia as the legal and only government of Abkhazia.
-Abkhazia has been de facto independent of Georgiathough with very little international recognitionsince the early 1990s.
+The Government of the Autonomous Republic of Abkhazia is an administration established in exile by Georgia as the de jure government of its separatist region of Abkhazia.
+Abkhazia has been de facto independent from Georgia – though with limited international recognition – since the early 1990s.
 Ruslan Abashidze, elected in May 2019, is the current head of the government-in-exile.

-After the War in Abkhazia (1992–1993) Georgia proposed five-party talks involving the Government of the Autonomous Republic, the government of the de facto authorities of Abkhazia, and the government of Georgia, along with Russia and the UN as interested parties, in order to settle the final status of Abkhazia within the framework of the Georgian state.
-The Abkhaz side wanted assurances that Georgia would not try to solve the issue by force of arms before being a party to the talks.
+The government-in-exile is partly responsible for the affairs of some 250,000 internally displaced persons who were forced to leave Abkhazia following the War in Abkhazia and the resulting ethnic cleansing of Georgians from the area.

-Between September 2006 and July 2008, the Georgian recognized government was headquartered in Upper Abkhazia.
+Between September 2006 and July 2008, the Georgian recognized government was headquartered in Upper Abkhazia, the only part of Abkhazia controlled by Georgia after 1993.
 It was forced out of all of Abkhazia in August 2008 during the Russo-Georgian war by the Abkhazian armed forces.
 Upper Abkhazia is a territory that has population of c.
 2,000 (1–1.5% of Abkhazia's post-war population) and is centered on the upper Kodori Valley (roughly 17% of the territory of the former Abkhaz ASSR).
-The government-in-exile is partly responsible for the affairs of some 250,000 internally displaced persons who were forced to leave Abkhazia following the War in Abkhazia and the resulting ethnic cleansing of Georgians from the area.